School of Health Sciences and Human Performance

 Intercollegiate Athletic Course Registration Information

 Students participating on an intercollegiate athletic team can register for intercollegiate athletic course credit during the course registration process.
-Students who do not make the team or who discontinue participation for any reason must drop or withdraw from the course online.
+It is the student's responsibility to register for the course in the semester that the team sport occurs to receive credit.
+Students who do not make the team or who discontinue participation for any reason are responsible for dropping or withdrawing from the course to avoid receive a failing grade.
 Intercollegiate athletic courses are offered on a pass/fail basis only.
 Credit is granted either in the fall or the spring for any given sport.
-No late requests for credit will be honored.

 Majors